python/devguide/testing/buildbots.rst

 buildbots: they can be found out simply by clicking the **stdio** link for the failing build's tests.
 For example::

-   ./python.exe -Wd -E -bb  ./Lib/test/regrtest.py -uall -rwW
+   ./python.exe -W error -E -bb  ./Lib/test/regrtest.py -uall -rwW

 .. note::
    Running ``Lib/test/regrtest.py`` is exactly equivalent to running ``-m test``.

 Ordering-dependent failures
 ===========================